Home-to-school pedestrian mobility GPS data from a citizen science experiment in the Barcelona area: Usage Notes

 The collected data from the Beepath citizen science experiment represents a rich source of mobility information for the study of people's micro-behavior around neighborhoods.
-The data reports journeys with a specific origin and destination (home-to-school, or the other way around) from an age-uniform group of participants.
-Through the folder {\tt original data} from the data repository \cite{dataverse} one can access to all $262$ individual and original $csv$ files collected in the experiment.
-Each file represents a participant and her corresponding track record.
-The file name allows us to identify and distinguish the users from each of the 10 schools.
-It should also be noted that in the raw data, the participants used different transport methods such as train, bus, and bicycles, etc., apart from walking.
-The transport method is also indicated in the file name.
+The data reports trajectories with a specific origin and destination (home-to-school, or the other way around) from an age-uniform group of participants.

-Clean pedestrian mobility data can be accessed through the other two folders in the repository ({\tt processed data} to processed and clean data and {\tt interpolated data} adding a further step where the data is interpolated and all GPS records are uniformly spaced every 1 second).
+Clean pedestrian mobility data can be accessed through the two folders in the repository ({\tt processed data} to processed and clean data and {\tt interpolated data} adding a further step where the data is interpolated and all GPS records are uniformly spaced every 1 second).

-The Python notebook called {\tt Data Processing.ipynb} in the GitHub repository (\url{https://github.com/ferranlarroyaub/Beepath-Schools.git}) contains a description of the treatment and data clean-up discussed here, as well as the scripts to reproduce all the journey representation on maps (Figures \ref{fig:invalid_journey}, \ref{fig:outlier_bel}, \ref{fig:original_trajectories} and \ref{fig:processed_trajectories}).
-Each processed individual journey is saved in a new $csv$ file also contained in the {\tt processed data} folder and in the {\tt processed and interpolated data} folder after performing the linear interpolation.
+The Python notebook called {\tt Data Processing.ipynb} in the GitHub repository (\url{https://github.com/ferranlarroyaub/Beepath-Schools.git}) contains a description of the treatment and data clean-up discussed here, as well as the scripts to reproduce all the trajectory representation on maps (Figure \ref{fig:processed_trajectories}).
+Each processed individual trajectory is saved in a new $csv$ file also contained in the {\tt processed data} folder and in the {\tt interpolated data} folder after performing the linear interpolation.
 In addition, the Python Notebook also contains the code for the calculation of the time increment $\Delta(t)$ between consecutive timestamps, distances ($d(t)$ and $D$, cf. Eq. (\ref{d}) and Eq. (\ref{D})) and velocities ($v(t)$, cf. Eq. (\ref{v})) between consecutive timestamps.
 These variables are added as new columns to the processed $csv$ file of each participant.